 Orchard Park Primary School has an inclusive attitude towards learning.
 If additional support, interventions or adaptations are necessary these are made to the best of our ability in order to provide our children with the opportunity to fulfil their own personal potential.
 Currently we cater for children with a range of specific learning disabilities such as ADHD, Autistic Spectrum Disorder, Global Development Delay, Hearing Impairment and Dyslexia.
 We also have the facilities and accessible environment to be able to support children with physical disabilities, if required.

-The current Special Educational Needs Coordinator (SENCo) at Orchard Park is Mrs Bridges and she is employed at the school full time.
+The current Inclusion Leader at Orchard Park is Mrs Bridges and she is employed at the school full time.
 Part of her time involves directly supporting individuals and groups of children, however each week she has time set aside to enable her to meet with parents/carers.
 She is more than willing to discuss concerns that parents/carers may have about their children’s learning along with the progress that they are making following receiving support or intervention programmes.

 Support and Intervention